justinaray/tech-notes/web/elm-basics.md

 ###  Custom Types/Union Types

-You can think of these as enums on steroids.
-You define the items of the enum (tags in elm) that define the cardinality of the enum.
-Further, you can attach data to each tag.
-And, that data can be different.
+You can think of these a bit as enums on steroids.
+The items of the enum are called tags and they define the cardinality of the enum.
+Further, you can attach variable data to each tag and switch/pattern match on the tag of the type.

+The enum analogy breaks down a bit in that the tags themselves serve as constructor functions of the type and you can create instances of the tags.
+As elm is a functional language, you can and will pass the Tag constructor function into other functions.
+A core example is passing a tag of your custom message type `type Msg` into functions for Commands, Subscriptions, etc.

 ```elm
 type Msg